 It does.
 Oh yes, folks.
 It does.

-I am happy to report that I’ve now made chicharrones from the skins of sturgeon, leopard sharks, walleyes, Pacific rockfish, white bass, and salmon.
-Having done this, I am pretty sure you can make chicharrones from any skin you can slice off a fillet, meaning that ultra-thin skin like that on a mackerel might not work.
+I am happy to report that I’ve now made chips from the skins of a huge variety of fish, from sturgeon to seabass, tripletail to porgies to walleyes.
+Having done this, I am pretty sure you can make fish skin chips from any skin you can slice off a fillet, meaning that ultra-thin skin like that on a mackerel might not work.

 Let me walk you through the process.

 Start by scaling your fish if they have scales; sturgeon, eels and sharks don’t, so you are good to go there.
 Scale when the fish is whole, by the way.
-It’s a pain in the ass to scale fish once you’ve filleted them.
+It’s a pain to scale fish once you’ve filleted them.

-Slice the skin from the meat off the fillet.
+Remove the skin from the meat of the fillet.
 You will notice that you still have some meat and fat attached to the skin.
 That needs to go.
 You also need to tenderize the skins of thick-skinned fish, like sturgeon, sharks and fish like salmon and triggerfish.
 You do this by boiling in salty water; the salt helps season the skins.

 Here’s what I’ve found with certain skins:

-- Sturgeon and leopard shark: Boil for about 5 minutes.
+- Sturgeon and leopard shark: Boil for about 3 to 5 minutes.

 - Salmon I’d boil for 1 or 2 minutes, but you can scrape the skin even without cooking.

-- Most basslike fish, i.e., walleyes, rockfish, bass and perch you will only need to boil for a minute or two.
+- Most bass-like fish, i.e., walleyes, rockfish, bass and perch you will only need to boil for a minute or two.
 They are tender already.
-(Here is a recipe with walleye skin chicharrons.)
+(Here is a recipe with walleye skin chips.)

 Now you need to carefully remove all the meat and fat from the skins.
 Gently lift the skins out of the boiling water and lay them meat side up on a cutting board.
 Now, using a butter knife, carefully lift and remove all the meat and fat.
 This is fairly tricky, and if you have oven-mitt hands you will tear the skin.
 Take your time until you get the hang of it.